ApteryxXYZ/Day-Log/README.md

 - **format [string]** - The format of the date and time, does not change log path.
 Uses moments format of formating.
 Defaults to "YYYY/MM/DD HH:mm:ss".

-- **length [number]** - The maximum length the message can be before being put on a new line.
+- **length [number]** - The maximum length the first line of the input can be before it is put on to a new line.
 Defaults to "100".

 - **stack [boolean]** - In case of an error, use stack property of Error.
 Defaults to "false".